 It's traditional to have dinner before a night-time run, so our group had dutifully spent several hours at the Berghotel slurping delicious, cholesterol-rich cheese fondue.
 We vigorously tried to clear our clogged arteries by quaffing Swiss wines, beer, and coffee fortified with apricot schnapps.
 It was after nine when we ventured outside and straddled our down-the-mountain conveyances.
 We steered by swinging a leg in the desired direction, gaining speed as we laid back, eyes to the stars.
 Literally and figuratively, sledging is a blast.

-That morning we had traveled by a series of cable cars that climbed as steeply as raised hands to the Schilthorn, a 9,748-foot tall mountain surrounded by even loftier peaks.
+We "Bond" in the Jungfrau That morning we had traveled by a series of cable cars that climbed as steeply as raised hands to the Schilthorn, a 9,748-foot tall mountain surrounded by even loftier peaks.
 Grindelwald and Schilthorn are part of a broad area known as the Jungfrau Region.
 Restaurants strategically dot the Alps, and the Schilthorn features the Piz Gloria, an upscale eatery that revolves 360-degrees each hour.
 The Schilthorn and Piz Gloria are featured in the film, "On Her Majesty's Secret Service," starring George Lazenby.
-The film’s action scenes include a mad-cap ski chase from the Piz Gloria toward Murren, the village below.
+The films action scenes include a mad-cap ski chase from the Piz Gloria toward Murren, the village below. |

 Like James, my friends and I had "Bonded" at the Piz Gloria during a sumptuous meal that featured locally harvested mushrooms.
 "007" is remembered on everything from napkins, to excerpts from the movie, to the black diamond 007 Run which steeply wig-wags from the restaurant to other less intimidating ski slopes.

 On another day, it was a poky cogwheel train that took us from Grindelwald to Kleine Scheidegg, a 6,672-foot elevation resort at the base of the Eiger.
-A second engine that could, the Jungfraubahnen, powered us along an angular cliff, then tunneled through the Eiger and the neighboring Monch to deposit us at Europe’s highest railway station (11,333-foot elevation).
+A second engine that could, the Jungfraubahnen, powered us along an angular cliff, then tunneled through the Eiger and the neighboring Monch to deposit us at Europes highest railway station (11,333-foot elevation).
 One passage led to an outside walkway.
 It opened to an aerie overlooking the broad-sweeping Aletsch Glacier, with the 13,026-foot Eiger perched above.

 Maybe it was the thin mountain air, but our smiles were ear-to-ear as, ski boots clunking, we slip-slided through an ice cave decorated with wondrously carved ice sculptures.
 Our grins were even sillier when a waiter appeared and poured naturally chilled glasses of wine.
 He watched us bemusedly as, like clumsy swans, we waltzed up to the bar for a refill.

-The oddest travel was by velogemel, or snow bicycle.
+Snow biking, sledging, and hiking The oddest travel was by velogemel, or snow bicycle.
 Velogemels are esthetically dazzling.
 They look like bicycles but have beautifully crafted wood-frames, two metal runners, a steering bar and, instead of pedals, a small crosspiece for resting feet on downhill glides.
 Velogemels are used in Grindelwald by mail carriers, doctors making house calls, schoolchildren, and other winter walkers.
+Winter walking over packed snow is a Swiss pastime.
+On weekends, especially, townspeople take sledges and velogemels up ski lifts.
+They hike the trails, often to restaurants that cater exclusively to walkers.
+The sledges and velogemels provide let-'er-rip rides back to town on routes like the one from Gross Scheidegg. |

 Earnestly Imitating Hemingway